anandabhi2910/CS772_Assignments/README.md

-## Assignment 1: Implementation of Backpropagation and Training a Palindrome Network
+## Assignment 1: Implementation of Backpropagation from scratch and Training a Palindrome Network
 ### Check if 10-bit string is palindrome or not
 Let’s take example of 10 bit string:
 “1000000000” : Not Palindrome